Muzul territory: Columbian

-At least some of the Territory came under Spanish control in 1695 when an embassy to Merida, Yucatan, offered the Spanish governor submission to Church and Crown.
-(Note: Despite this, in 1707, Tipu was 'attacked by its disenchanted Muzul neighbours, who had killed the town's cacique, his lieutenant, and as many as fifteen principales' (Jones 1989).
-Some or many of the Territory's residents were nonetheless forcibly resettled near Lake Peten Itza at San Luis, Dolores, Santa Ana, San Andrés, San José, and Santo Toribio in 1700–1713 (Schwartz 1990, Jones 1998).)
-Another part of the Territory was subjected to forced relocation during Spanish reducciones in 1754–1756.
-(Note: Resettled near Lake Peten Itza 'in and around Santa Ana, San Luis and (a few) San Andrés' (Schwartz 1990).)
+In the midst of such competing claims, the former Muzul territory (or its former residents) continued to act with some independence even after the 1690s.
+In 1707, Tipu (newly-submitted to Spanish authority) "was attacked by its disenchanted Muzul neighbours, who had killed the town's cacique, his lieutenant, and as many as fifteen principales []".
+Spanish reducciones in the area, which began in 1695, extended to the 1710s, with residents forcibly resettled in Spanish Peten, near Lake Peten Itza in San Luis, Dolores, Santa Ana, San Andrés, San José, and Santo Toribio, in 1700–1713.
+The latest reducciones came in 1754–1756, possibly during a Spanish military campaign against the Bay settlement, when a residual population in Zoite (on the Sittee) were relocated "in and around Santa Ana, San Luis and (a few) San Andrés".